mdxabu/Student-CRUD/README.md

 - Update: Edit existing student records to reflect any changes in their information.
 - Delete: Remove student records from the database when they are no longer needed.
 # Create an ```.env``` file
-  for storing Mysql Databse credentials
+  For storing Mysql Database credentials
   ```.env
   USERNAME=your_mysql_username
   PASSWORD=your_mysql_password